Misdiagnosis

 • Underwent surgery that resulted in a decreased blood flow to any part of the body

-• Underwent surgery to any part of the abdomen, chest, hip, knee or leg, including emergency surgery for a traumatic event
+• Underwent surgery to any part of the abdomen, chest, hip, knee, or leg, including emergency surgery for a traumatic event

-• Underwent orthopedic surgery or surgery to any part of the musculoskeletal
+• Underwent orthopedic surgery or surgery to any part of the musculoskeletal system

 • Suffered paralysis due to a spinal cord injury